-- 1) Go to "Appointment" service - 2) Write a note = Intake assessment, Office, No Show or Cancelled (Client or YSD), 120 minutes - 3) Write "No-Showed" or "Cancelled" next to client name on CMP calendar - 4) Email clerical staff that the client no-showed so he/she can follow up with the client - 5) If a client cancels or no shows for a second appointment, trainees will notify supervisor so service can be ended.
+- 1) Go to "Appointment" service - 2) Write a note = Intake assessment, Office/Video, No Show or Cancelled (Client or YSD), 90-120 minutes - 3) Write "No-Showed" or "Cancelled" next to client name on CMP calendar Email clerical staff that the client no-showed so they can follow up with the client.
+Once notified by the trainee that the client has missed two consecutive intake appointments, it is the responsibility of clerical staff to enter a supervisor request note so that the service can be ended.